bramble-lang/bramble-lang/design/features/projects.md

 2. Semantic rules for path `root::item == project::current::item == ::item`
 3. Should I create the `CanonicalPath` type to represent canonical paths?
 This could be a good opportunity to add that to my code.
+4. One challenge I'm running into is that semantic analysis is using "root" to for teh canonical names of types and functions.
+Need to change that.
+5. Another problem is that Path assumes a canonical path starts with "root".
+But that's not really true anymore?
+Some digging around here is needed.
+6. I think the best way to get what I want is to have a different type for Canonical paths?
+    - the problem I'm running into is that I have code that expects that a canonical path is one that starts with `root` but if root is not the name of the project to search through then things get difficult.
+Further, I don't want "root" to be in the names items when their LLVM labels are generated.
+It should be the project name.